Birthday Letters: A Heartfelt Musical Journey of Compassion and Reconciliation

 Lisa feels alienated from her father and brother

-Facing challenges at school
+Lisa faces challenges at school

 Like the elder son in the parable, Jacob is a perfectionist and strives to be the good son who always accomplishes great feats.
 He does not understand why his father doesn’t love him more or why he does not recognise him for his efforts.
-He has the wrong impression that his father favours his younger sister more and he is perpetually angry.
+He has the wrong impression that his father favours his younger sister, and he is perpetually angry.

 Lisa is in bad company

 It almost seems as if Birthday Letters is a sequel to the Father’s Day sermon that was delivered by Rev Lim Jen Huat the week before.
-In his sermon, he also spoke coincidentally about the Prodigal Son.
-Wrapping up the sermon, Pastor Jen Huat said that the older son’s response to his father in Luke 15: 31 (“My son,” the father said, “you are always with me, and everything I have is yours.”) is not mentioned in the Parable.
+In his sermon, he also spoke coincidentally about the Parable of the Prodigal Son.
+Wrapping up the sermon, Pastor Jen Huat said that the older son’s response to his father in Luke 15:31 (“My son,” the father said, “you are always with me, and everything I have is yours.”) is not mentioned in the Parable.
 Perhaps it is like the reconciliation scene in the final act of Birthday Letters where the older son finally understands his father’s love.

 Dancers gracefully transition between scenes